 The year 2008 marked the bicentennial of the U.S. abolition of the slave trade.
 We used this year as an inspirational opportunity in the U.S. to face the past, to understand its impact on present day race relations, and address this unresolved legacy.

-The sesquicentennial (or 150th anniversary) of the U.S. Civil War will take place beginning in 2011, with key events (such as Lincoln’s election and South Carolina’s secession from the Union) commemorated in 2010.
-These occasions will provide further opportunities to recall, and to reevaluate, the history of slavery and race in the United States, and to reflect on their legacy for our society today.
+The sesquicentennial (or 150th anniversary) of the U.S. Civil War took place in 2011, with key events (such as Lincoln’s election and South Carolina’s secession from the Union) commemorated in 2010.
+These occasions provided further opportunities to recall, and to reevaluate, the history of slavery and race in the United States, and to reflect on their legacy for our society today.

 There are many steps you can take, on your own, or with others.
 We have suggestions below, and you’ll come up with your own creative ideas.
-When you take action, tell us about it!
-Join us on our discussion forum or visit POV’s Talk Back page (coming soon).
 We want to share your stories to inspire others to take action.
-You can also write to us at firstname.lastname@example.org.
+You can also write to us at email@example.com.

 Form a task force in your religious congregation, school, civic group, workplace or fraternal order to uncover the organization’s historic relationship to slavery, and/or form an anti-racism committee.
 Determine action that your institution might take to address legacies of slavery that you identify.
 Many groups support these efforts, such as The People’s Institute for Survival and Beyond, United to End Racism and others.